 Reopening Information from the Rector

-Worshippers are asked to enter the building only through the Church doors on West 87th Street.
-No one will be admitted through the Parish House entrance on West End Avenue.
+We continue to ask worshippers to enter the building only through the Church doors on West 87th Street.

-All worshippers, including children, must wear face masks that cover the nose and mouth at all times, except when consuming the Host at Holy Communion (see below).
+All worshippers, including children and (per New York State guidelines) regardless of vaccination status, must wear face masks that cover the nose and mouth at all times, except when consuming the Host at Holy Communion (see below).
 We have a supply of masks for those who do not bring their own.

 All must abide by the seating arrangements assigned by the ushers upon entry and maintain at least six feet distance between households.